ssehztirom/Synthetic-observations-from-deep-generative-models-and-binary-omics-data-with-limited-sample-size/README.md

 using IJulia
 notebook()
 ```
-This will install the Jupyter server components via Conda.
+This will install the Jupyter server components via Conda when the command is called the first time.
+In addition it will start a Jupyter notebook server.
 For plotting functionalities via PyPlot, you may need to install [Matplotlib](https://matplotlib.org) via the Python installation, installed by Conda.
 Given you are in your `HOME` directory, you can achieve this by executing

 ```.julia/conda/3/bin/pip3 install matplotlib --user```.